ruiminshen/yolo-tf/README.md

 ## Configuration

 Configurations are mainly defined in the "config.ini" file.
 Such as the detection model (config/model), base directory (config/basedir, which identifies the cache files (.tfrecord), the model data files (.ckpt), and summary data for TensorBoard), and the inference function ([model]/inference).
-Be ware the configurations can be extended by the "-c" option in command argument.
+Be ware the configurations can be extended using the "-c" command-line argument.

 ## Basic Usage